M-Estimation based on quasi-processes from discrete samples of Levy processes: Concluding remarks

+In this paper we have developed a quasi-process approach for the estimation of path-dependent functionals of L\'evy processes from discretely observed data.
+By resampling increments to construct pseudo-paths, our method enables the evaluation of expectations that depend on entire trajectories, while avoiding the need for full-path simulation.
+We established weak convergence of the quasi-process under a high-frequency, long-term regime and proved consistency and asymptotic normality of the resulting $M$-estimator.
+These results demonstrate that reliable statistical inference is feasible even when only a single discrete trajectory is available, which is a setting of high practical relevance in insurance and finance.

+The proposed methodology provides a versatile alternative to classical simulation-based approaches, combining computational efficiency with robustness against model uncertainty.
+Unlike standard Monte Carlo path-simulation, our framework requires no knowledge of the full dynamics beyond the increment distribution, and thus it can be applied even when model specification is uncertain or incomplete.
+From a theoretical perspective, the quasi-process construction also sheds light on the structure of path-dependent functionals, bridging ideas from empirical process theory, weak convergence of triangular arrays, and M-estimation.
+The general asymptotic normality theorem developed in this paper illustrates the broad applicability of the approach.

+There are several promising directions for future research.
+One is the extension to multivariate L\'evy processes, where dependence structures between components may play a crucial role in applications such as portfolio credit risk or systemic risk analysis.
+Another is to combine the quasi-process with modern statistical and machine learning techniques, for example to guide resampling schemes, to perform variance reduction, or to integrate external covariate information.
+Further work could also consider irregular or endogenous sampling schemes, or explore the efficiency of the estimator under various information structures.
+On the applied side, potential areas include solvency assessment, risk-based capital allocation, and stress testing under regulatory frameworks, where reliable estimation of ruin probabilities or dividend-related quantities is essential.

+We believe that the quasi-process framework offers a promising foundation for both theoretical developments and practical applications.
+By providing a statistically rigorous and computationally efficient tool for handling path-dependent functionals of L\'evy processes, this approach has the potential to enrich the toolbox available to both researchers and practitioners in probability, statistics, finance, and insurance.

-\paragraph{Acknowledgments} The first author was partially supported by JSPS KAKENHI Grant Numbers JP21K03358 and JST CREST JPMJCR14D7, Japan.
-The second author was supported by JSPS KAKENHI Grant Number JP16K00036.
+\begin{flushleft} {\bf Acknowledgments}\ \ The first author was partially supported by JSPS KAKENHI Grant Numbers JP21K03358 and JST CREST JPMJCR14D7, Japan.
+The second author was supported by JSPS KAKENHI Grant Number JP16K00036. \end{flushleft}